sceccotti89/Distributed-File-System/README.md

 - `-d [--dloc] <path>` set the location of the database
 - `-locale` start the system in the local environment
 - `-h [--help]` show the help informations
+-
+The operations provided by the client, in addition to the ones mentioned before, are:

+- **list** print on screen a list of all the files present in the client’s database;
+- **enableLB** enable the utilization of the remote load balancer nodes;
+- **disableLB** disable the utilization of the remote load balancer nodes;
+- **help** to show the helper;
+- **exit** to close the service.

+This disableLB mode is maintained until the client owns at least one of them, otherwise the system ignores the request using again load balancer nodes.

 ### Local Environment